Integrative Negotiation: Understanding and Implementing the Style

 Positional Bargaining

 Parties preparing for negotiation may need the term “positional bargaining” explained.
-It is a negotiation strategy used to drive the bargain and attempt to secure a possible value from a bargaining session.
+Positional bargaining is a negotiation strategy used to drive the bargain and attempt to secure a possible value from a bargaining session.
 Many people view bargaining as a harsh and poor form of negotiation.
-While it is true that this style of negotiation often results …
+While this style of negotiation often results in win-lose situations …

 Read more